 The U.S. government is one of the world’s largest collectors of data on health, education, money, the environment, outer space, and more.
 Because it’s public, anyone—including you—can explore it to answer questions, spark ideas, and make smart decisions.

-As an economist, Laura Crispin uses government data to uncover stories about working high school and college students, bullying, and more.
+As an economist, Dr. Laura M. Crispin uses government data to uncover stories about working high school and college students, bullying, and more.
 She’ll share how open access to public information fuels her research and what we lose when that data disappears.

 We hope you can join us to learn more about this timely topic.
 Questions?
 Contact library@dccc.edu.